 And yet, I’ve shrunk myself before – I’ve shrunk myself to better fit alongside men.
 Under their arms, where it felt nice to burrow.
 Like I was small.
 Like I could be hidden.
 Not because they’ve asked me to.
 Not because it’s been expected.
 But because it felt good – it felt feminine – to be small.

 Feel physically smaller, next to tall, muscular men.

 Feel mentally smaller, next to brusque, commanding men.

 Feel spiritually smaller, muting my personal guidance to be guided, instead, by men.

 It’s learned.
 Without even getting to the undertones of the expectation for women to be submissive, it is the expectation that we at least be accommodating.
 It makes us the cool, laid back girl.
 That we be attracted to possessiveness.
 That we wait for him to take a commanding lead.
 That we want to be shorter, smaller.
 That’s how men prove they can take care of us, yes?
 By being bigger in all ways.

 Because somehow we all of a sudden can’t take care of ourselves.

 I did that.
 I did.
 I take full responsibility for each of my actions.
 And why did I do it?
 To feel more feminine in my relationships.
 To feel more womanly.
-And the more womanly I felt – the smaller I felt – the more comfortable I was further shrinking myself.
+And the more womanly I felt – the more nurturing, the more in-service-to, the smaller I felt – the more comfortable I was further shrinking myself.
 How, Sway?